 Frank Strobel - Conductor

-Frank Strobel enjoys close and long lasting relationships with the Finnish and Frankfurt Radio Symphony Orchestras, the Gothenburg Symphony, the London Symphony Orchestra, the MDR Sinfonieorchester Leipzig, the NDR Radio Philharmonic Hannover, the Orchestre National de Lyon, the Rundfunk-Sinfonieorchester Berlin and the Tonhalle Orchestra Zurich; with the Cologne and Paris Philharmonie as well as the Vienna Konzerthaus.
+Frank Strobel is the designated chief conductor of the WDR Funkhausorchester.
+He enjoys close and long lasting relationships with the Tonhalle Orchestra Zurich, the Orchestre Philharmonique de Radio France, the London Symphony Orchestra, the Rundfunk-Sinfonieorchester Berlin, the MDR Symphony Orchestra Leipzig, the NDR Radio Philharmonic Hannover, with the Alte Oper Frankfurt, the Cologne and Paris Philharmonie as well as the Vienna Konzerthaus.